Birdy (bicycle)

-The Birdy is a folding bicycle designed by Riese und Müller in Germany and produced by Pacific Cycles in Taiwan.
+The Birdy is a full suspension folding bicycle designed by Riese und Müller in Germany and produced by Pacific Cycles in Taiwan.
 As of 2010 over 100,000 had been sold.
 Three distinct models have been marketed, in addition to some specialist variations, with the third (Mk3) introduced in July 2015.

 First released in 1995, it was the first fully suspended folding bike.
 The ride is regarded by some as more sporty than the Brompton, thanks in part to a stiff single-piece aluminium frame with road bike rider geometry and no hinge.
 Some prefer its stiff suspended ride and rapid acceleration to that of a full-sized bike.

 Specifications

 Markus Riese had the basic idea for the Birdy in 1992.
 The first prototype was quickly welded together from two old bicycles in his parents' garage (photos and German article here).
 After a year, Markus Riese and Heiko Muller built a prototype out of aluminium and won the “Hessian Innovation Prize”.
 The prototype was shown at two trade shows, Intercycle in Cologne and Eurobike in Friedrichshafen, and caused a stir.
 The first Birdy bikes were sold in late 1995 as a 'de luxe' folder, the first with full suspension.
 It had a high price tag, usually over US$1,000.

 Several specifications were available, most with dérailleur gears but including one model with a rubber belt drive.
 All had only one front chainring, and a range of gearing options on the rear wheel from 6 to 14 gears.
 There was a short period in 1996-1997 when a stock of blue frames entered the USA and were built up and sold with inferior 6 speed components, branded as 'Jeep Renegade'.

 The Birdy's dimensions are small enough to take into offices, on buses, and to pack for travelling.
 It is the second smallest of the quality folding bikes (behind the Brompton), and is similar in size to the Mezzo performance folder: